 Our auto accident attorneys in Harrisburg can review your legal options after a car accident.
 It may not be necessary to file a lawsuit to recover fair compensation, but if it is an option, we are fully prepared to pursue it.

-What You Need to Prove in a Personal Injury Lawsuit?
+What You Need to Prove in a Car Accident Lawsuit?

 If you file a lawsuit over your car accident injuries, you will need to establish the four elements of negligence to recover compensation:

 The duty of care is a legal requirement that a person take reasonable steps to prevent another person from suffering harm.
 The definition of reasonable steps depends on the situation.
 For example, it is reasonable to expect drivers to obey traffic laws and not engage in distracted driving or other forms of reckless driving.
 This creates an unreasonable risk of other drivers on the road getting injured.

 A Harrisburg car accident lawyer can carefully review your situation to determine the duty of care that existed during your accident.

 Breach of Duty of Care

 Once we establish there was a duty of care, we need to provide evidence that it was violated.
 For example, a violation of a traffic law could serve as strong proof that a duty of care was violated.
 If the traffic violation is noted in the police report we may have a much easier time proving a breach of duty of care.

 Your car accident lawyer in Harrisburg also needs to establish a direct link between the breach of duty of care and your injuries.
 This means you need to show you would not have suffered injuries if the other driver upheld the duty of care.

 For example, if you were struck by another driver who ran through a stop sign, it would show the other driver breached his or her duty of care to safely operate a motor vehicle and follow traffic laws.